 - Get direction or similar features that guide the prospective client to move them to your store.

-4. Ad camping management, tracking and optimizing
+4. Ad campaign management, tracking and optimizing

 Once your banner creatives are in place, it is required to effectively manage your campaign during its running period.
 LBA campaigns are carried out through a step by step process in order to successfully reach your goals.